 The local government shall cause all sewers and drains under its control to be constructed and kept so as not to be a nuisance or injurious to health, and shall keep the same properly cleansed, and for that purpose may construct, either above or below the ground, such reservoirs, sluices, engines, and fittings as it may think necessary, and may cause all or any of such sewers or drains to connect with and to be emptied into such places as it may think fit, and may cause the sewage and refuse therefrom to be collected for sale or for any purpose whatever, but not so as to create a nuisance.

-[Section 71 inserted by No. 38 of 1933 s.
-28 and 42; amended by No. 14 of 1996 s.
+[Section 71 inserted: No. 38 of 1933 s.
+28 and 42; amended: No. 14 of 1996 s.
 4.]

 Division 2 — Connection of premises to drains and sewers of local government

-[Heading inserted by No. 38 of 1933 s.
-42; amended by No. 14 of 1996 s.
+[Heading inserted: No. 38 of 1933 s.
+42; amended: No. 14 of 1996 s.
 4.]

 72. Owners or occupiers may be compelled to connect premises when works complete